Amin-MAG/My-Notes/Algorithm/NetworkX.md

 ## Simple usage

-You can create predefined or customized graph and attach labels to them.
+You can create a predefined or customized graph and attach labels to them.

 ```python
 import networkx as nx